When ambition meets PTSD, we are forced to customize our lives.Tweet

 Want more?
 Try When PTSD catches up.

 Oftentimes, this question can a tough one to answer.
 However, I try my best to simplify it.
 Fundamentally, we can do one of two things.
 We can 1) do nothing – not an option for an ambitious fella like me.
-Or, we can 2) fight like hell to regain a life that, admittedly, will never be the one you once knew but nonetheless can still be something great.
+Or, we can fight like hell to regain a life that, admittedly, will never be the one you once knew but nonetheless can still be something great.
+Either way, keep digging until you find your what drives you.

 It’s for this reason that life can be something great. that both you and I should endeavour to fight for that “something great”.
 For at the end of the day, when ambition meets PTSD or any other mental health condition for that matter, we still have a choice of where to put the energy we have, right?
 What’s key here, is making sure we customize our journey, so we can set ourselves so we may live again.